rovaughn/platform-docs/platform/manual/tutorial/adding-relationships.rst

          }

-Let's fetch authors who has not written a article with rating less than 3:
+Let's fetch authors who have not written an article with a rating that is less than 3:

 .. rst-class:: api_tabs
 .. tabs::